DocNow/twarc/README.md

     print(tweet["text"])
 ```

-Similarly you can hydrate tweet identifiers by passing in a list of ids or
+Similarly you can hydrate tweet identifiers by passing in a list of ids
 or a generator:

 ```python